 From a user standpoint, I’d say the top three factors are community fit, content relevance, and user experience.
 Will I get along with the other people there?
 Will the content be interesting and useful to me? and Will the design and technology that runs the site enhance or detract from how much I enjoy participating?
 If you have that particular Golden Triangle of user appeal, then you’ve got a potentially powerful network.

 From a marketing standpoint, it’s a rough balancing act between quality and quantity, both for the potential audience size and the relevance of the content.
 Ideally, you’d have a targeted, high volume niche site with a lot of influencers and bloggers participating.
-But since that’s not available for every topic or vertical, sometimes you have to pick one site for breadth and another for depth, maybe a third general use site for sheer user-base volume.
+But since that’s not available for every topic or vertical, sometimes you have to pick one site for the breadth and another for depth, maybe a third general use site for sheer user-base volume.

 [Ed: I cleared up that I meant a person’s personal network and Kat answered with this:]

 The value of a personal network is two-fold.
 First, it enriches your perspective.
-Being around other people, with different points of view, values and circumstances forces you to look at things from outside your own POV, which is incredibly valuable.
+Being around other people, with different points of view, values and circumstances force you to look at things from outside your own POV, which is incredibly valuable.
 A copywriter needs to have a certain “everyman” (or everywoman) aspect in order to be able to reach and communicate clearly with the largest possible group of people.
 The second value of a personal network is that it enables you to make even further connections with people you might not otherwise have access to.

-I think that when it comes to the value of your personal network, quality outweighs quantity of contacts, but quality is sort of an ephemeral thing to define in this context.
+I think that when it comes to the value of your personal network, quality outweighs the quantity of contacts, but the quality is sort of an ephemeral thing to define in this context.
 And quantity is good, too, if quantity provides diversity.

 9) How did you learn copywriting?

 I was really lucky that as soon as I graduated high school, I got a job at the local AM radio station.
 I did basically anything that needed doing, including writing and producing almost all the commercials, promos, and news content.
-If you can write a compelling, memorable :30 radio spot for the local hardware store’s sale on toilet repair kits at the age of 18, it’s probably a good sign that copywriting is your calling.
+If you can write a compelling, memorable: 30 radio spot for the local hardware store’s sale on toilet repair kits at the age of 18, it’s probably a good sign that copywriting is your calling.

 I worked in the marketing department for a military contractor for a few years assisting with their proposals to build weapons simulators for various government agencies.
 That’s where I learned to work fast and take deadlines seriously.
 When the military says Respond no later than this date and time they mean it.
-You can’t turn in a proposal that’s due at 3:00pm on Friday at 3:01.
+You can’t turn in a proposal that’s due at 3:00 pm on Friday at 3:01.
 Period.
 It was also a good place for honing my dejargoning talent.
-I had to translate dry, often handwritten, engineers notes into a convincing 200 page sales pitch.
+I had to translate dry, often handwritten, engineers notes into a convincing 200-page sales pitch.

 I’ve also been the in house marketing person at several companies, including five years at a large commercial construction company.
 Obviously, there was a lot of copywriting involved in those positions.
 I wrote sales letters, website copy, press releases, and basically any kind of marketing material or advertisement you can imagine, including out-of-home.